rawmain/av-app-android-wallet-ui/README.md

 These planned features align with the requirements and methods described in the Age Verification Profile.

-This version should be considered a foundational prototype to support early testing, feedback, and integration discussions.
+This release should be considered a foundational prototype to support early testing, feedback, and integration discussions.
-- The initial development release may be changed substantially over time and might introduce new features but also may change or remove existing ones, potentially breaking compatibility with your existing code.
+- The release may be changed substantially over time and might introduce new features but also may change or remove existing ones, potentially breaking compatibility with your existing code.
-- The initial development release may contain errors or design flaws and other problems that could cause system or other failures and data loss.
+- The release may contain errors or design flaws and other problems that could cause system or other failures and data loss.
-- The initial development release has reduced security, privacy, availability, and reliability standards relative to future releases.
+- The release has reduced security, privacy, availability, and reliability standards relative to future releases.
 This could make the software slower, less reliable, or more vulnerable to attacks than mature software.
-- The initial development release is not yet comprehensively documented.
+- The release is not yet comprehensively documented.
 - Users of the software must perform sufficient engineering and additional testing to properly evaluate their application and determine whether any of the open-sourced components are suitable for use in that application.
 - We strongly recommend not putting this version of the software into production use.
 - Only the latest version of the software will be supported